-Processes in Britain being outdated, whether the adversarial consenting processes or being decades behind our neighbours in mapping wildlife corridors, have been a hindrance too.
-At times there have misunderstandings and exaggerations about HS2's impact, such as its land take, ignoring the value of the enhancements it will give back.
+The fact that infrastructure processes in Britain have become outdated, whether the adversarial consenting processes or being decades behind our neighbours in mapping wildlife corridors, have been a hindrance too.
+At times there has misunderstandings and exaggerations about HS2's impact, such as its land take, ignoring the value of the enhancements it will give back.

 There is potential, even for phase 1 of HS2, to leverage new environmental powers and agricultural subsidies to improve biodiversity outcomes significantly.
 Seizing this opportunity requires all sides to generate mutual trust to build new partnerships.
-The illuminating international case studies of innovative engagement demonstrate that the benefits of taking a long-term view, even if not everything goes to plan initially .
+The illuminating international case studies of innovative engagement demonstrate that the benefits of taking a long-term view, even if not everything goes to plan initially.